-The Hondo Chiquita travel guitar was designed by mark Erlwine in the early 1980's with Billy Gibbons of ZZ Top.
-Mahagony Through neck design with rosewood fingerboard and a humbucker dimarzio pickup.
+The Hondo Chiquita travel guitar was designed by Mark Erlwine in the early 1980’s with Billy Gibbons of ZZ Top.
+Mahogany through neck design with rosewood fingerboard and a humbucker DiMarzio pickup.

 This Chiquita guitar must have had some fun travels in its 30 odd year old life.
 How many places its visited we can never know, but its amazing to think about its travels and where it’ll go next!

 Guitar features: Made in Japan / mahogany body and through neck and rosewood fingerboard with MOP-style dot markers / Single DiMarzio humbucker bridge pickup / Single volume control / Hardtail bridge with string through body ferrules / New 13-56 (recommended gauge) strings

 Designed in 1978/79 by Mark Erlewine and then followed by some input by Billy Gibbons (ZZ Top) in the early eighties.
 The aim was create a short scale electric guitar that could be taken as carry-on luggage onto a bus or plane.
 Mark made these guitars in his shop and then licensed them to Hondo from 1981 to 1985.
 The Chiquita from this period is now quite rare.
 Despite its small size, it was designed to be a quality instrument.
 Also made famous in the opening sequence in the film, Back to the Future, where he turns up Doc Brown’s amp to the max, strikes a power chord and blows himself across the room!